colonyatnoda/governing-documents/documents.md

 # Documents

-Below is a list of all the original scanned documents available for download:
+Below is a list of all the documents available for download.
+The scanned documents are the original governing documents, while the generated documents are transcriptions of those scanned documents.
+Please note that the generated documents may contain errors or slight changes for readability.

-## Scanned Documents
+## Original Scanned Documents

 - [Master Declarations](docs/scanned-documents/master-declarations.pdf)
 - [Master Bylaws](docs/scanned-documents/master-bylaws.pdf)